Delcatty16/KeatonQuizPlus/thunderstore_package/README.md

 Makes changes to the Keaton Quiz.

 You can choose how fast Keaton will appear, how many questsions are required to recieve the prize and select an alternative set of questions.

+Thanks to LT_Schmiddy, ThatHypedPerson, magemods and Keanine for helping me various parts of the code!